bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 You can also try to assign a name to an Public IP in Azure before starting the process, or use ``nslookup`` with the name you have in mind to check if it's available for use.

-In the rare chance that name in the ``data.fqdn`` field is not available, you must create a ConfigMap with a unique name and restart the MongoDB instance.
+In the rare chance that the name apecified in the ``data.fqdn`` field is not available, we will need to create a ConfigMap with a unique name and restart the MongoDB instance.

 **Kubernetes on bare-metal or other cloud providers.**
 You need to provide the name resolution function